-We are a nonprofit organization focused on promoting language diversity and revitalization—with the help of our mascot, the Lingua Bear™ toy and our other virtual media.
+We are a nonprofit organization focused on promoting language diversity and revitalization—with the help of the Lingua Bear™ toy and our other virtual media.

-Through our work, we aim to raise awareness about language extinction in the 21st century by providing a fun and immersive way to learn a diverse array of languages while benefiting the communities most affected by linguistic and cultural homogenization.
+Through our work, we aim to raise awareness about language extinction in the 21st century by providing a fun and immersive ways to learn a diverse array of languages while benefiting the communities most affected by linguistic and cultural homogenization.

 Lingua Bear provides a window into how people think and use language via an original listener-based acquisition model.
 It incorporates corresponding words and phrases in both English and a target language while highlighting its unique idiosyncratic features.
 We chose English as our auxiliary language because of its status as an international lingua franca.
 Through the different lists of words, phrases, art, and songs, we hope to capture each language’s ethos, taking inspiration from Nasa’s Golden Record Capsule sent into space in 1977.